 We have a fully operational micromilling device, which facilitates accurate, fine-scale, sampling of carbonate material.
 The Merchantek micromill with a Leica GZ6 microscope is capable of 20 micrometer sampling steps.

-The laboratory houses a number of facilities intended to aid in the preparation and purification of samples for isotopic and elemental determinations.
+The laboratory is equipped with devices to aid in the preparation and purification of samples for isotopic and elemental determinations.
 These facilities include a ballmill grinding device, a freeze-dryer, solvent-extraction apparatus, and vacuum glass lines.

 ThermoFinnigan Delta Plus XL mass spectrometer coupled with a GasBench II with a CombiPal autosampler.
 The long-term precision of the mass spectrometer is ±0.09‰ for d18O and ±0.06‰ for d13C, respectively, and precision is not compromised with small carbonate samples (~150 micrograms).